MicrosoftDocs/power-platform/power-platform/admin/geo-to-geo-migrations.md

 2. Once the canvas apps have been exported, delete the apps in the environment.

 > [!IMPORTANT]
-> Any Canvas apps, custom pages, or component libraries that are not deleted in the environment prior to migration will be in a corrupted state after migration.
+> Any canvas apps, custom pages, or component libraries that are not deleted in the environment prior to migration, will be in a corrupted state after migration.

 After the migration:
 1. Select the new environment from https://make.powerapps.com/ and navigate to the **Solutions** page.